This Irish inspired recipe for Slow Cooker Colcannon potatoes is a must-try! Potatoes and cabbage are a match made in heaven.

-This recipe may come to you as a shock to you if you have never heard of it!
-Try this Irish recipe for colcannon potatoes as a side dish for your St. Patrick’s day meal.
+This recipe may come to you as a shock if you have never heard of it!
+Try this Irish recipe for colcannon potatoes as a side dish for your corned beef or any St. Patrick’s day meal.

 How to make colcannon potatoes in the crockpot:

-Yes!
-In fact, if you use red or gold potatoes you do not need to peel them, just cube and add to the slow cooker.
+- You can use red or gold potatoes, you do not need to peel them, just cube and add to the slow cooker.

 What goes good with Colcannon Potatoes?